openpifpaf/openpifpaf/openpifpaf/plugins/apollocar3d/README.md

 ## Evaluation
-With 66 kps, replace shufflenetv2k16-apollo-66 (AP= with a path to your own checkpoint, if you want to evaluate on your own model:
+With 66 kps, replace shufflenetv2k16-apollo-66 with a path to your own checkpoint, if you want to evaluate on your own model:
 ```
 CUDA_VISIBLE_DEVICES=0,1 python3 -m openpifpaf.eval --dataset=apollo \
 --checkpoint shufflenetv2k16-apollo-66 \